Rupert Giles: Sunnydale

 Giles returns to England with Willow for her rehabilitation.
 A few months later, he brings Potential Slayers to Sunnydale to protect them from the First Evil and its Bringers.
 Giles had removed a few volumes from the headquarters of the Watchers' Council, which is soon afterward destroyed by Caleb, an agent of the First.
 An injured Watcher named Robson witnessed Giles about to be decapitated by a Bringer before blacking out.
 When the Scoobies hear about this, they worry that Giles may have been killed and the First is merely impersonating him.
 They are relieved when Anya, Dawn, Xander and Andrew tackle him to the ground, proving he is corporeal and therefore not the First.
 Giles later loses Buffy's trust somewhat when he takes part in a scheme with Robin Wood to kill Spike ("Lies My Parents Told Me").
 Buffy tells him, "I think you've taught me everything I need to know."
 Giles believes that Buffy kept Spike around for personal reasons rather than tactical ones; this is confirmed when she talks to Spike the night before the final battle under the Hellmouth.
 In the series finale, Giles participates in the battle of the Hellmouth, and survives.

 Shortly after Buffy ended its seven-year televised run, there was talk of a Giles-based spin-off series for the BBC entitled Ripper.
-At Comicon in 2007, Joss Whedon stated that Ripper was still planned and in the pipeline, but as of 2012, nothing has come of the project.
+At Comicon in 2007, Joss Whedon stated that Ripper was still planned and in the pipeline, but as of 2026 and with Head's death, nothing is expected to ever come of the project.

 In season 5 of Angel, Angel contacts Giles via phone twice.
 It is established that, after the events of "Chosen", Giles travels to Europe with Buffy to train new Slayers.
 He also takes Andrew Wells under his wing, training him to be a Watcher.
 In "Damage", Andrew claims to be "faster, stronger and 82% more manly" as a result of Giles' mentoring.
 Later in "A Hole in the World", after Fred dies, Angel phones Giles, desperate to get in contact with Willow, who cannot be located.
 After Angel confirms that he still works for Wolfram & Hart, Giles coldly hangs up on him.
 Originally, Giles was to appear in "A Hole in the World" as the one whom Angel and Spike approached in an attempt to save Fred, because Whedon needed a character who would be instantly believed (by the characters and by the audience) when he said there was no way to save Fred.
 As it was too expensive for Anthony Stewart Head to fly out to Los Angeles to guest-star, Whedon created Drogyn the Battlebrand, who was mystically compelled to tell the truth.